Sensative/vsm-application-documentation/1508685242-MeshComfortSound.vso.md

 ## Application Registers used (device controls)

-### Register GPS_TIME_MAX_AGE

-> - Request current value: Send cd (hex) on lora port 2
-> - UI:   Device Time Max Age
-> - Mode: RW
-> - Unit: Seconds
-> - Default: 0
-> - Min: 0
-> - Max: 4294967295
-Once this maximum age has passed the device will no longer trust its GPS_TIME and GNSS scans become autonomous.
-Also, it will start emitting DEVICE_TIME requests on the LoRaWan network once 80% of this time has passed.
-Typically the clock drift is a few seconds per 24 hrs.
-Gps time should be correct within 30s for good assisted scans.
-Outdoor use tends to increase clock drift.

 ### Register TX_POWER_RANGE

 > - Request current value: Send d8 (hex) on lora port 2